RackPing/api_client_samples/php/README.md

 PHP sample programs that you can copy-and-paste to automate common RackPing monitoring tasks from the command line or cron.

+If you have the php pecl httpd module installed, see the php_with_pecl_http/ folder instead.

 ## Getting Started

 * Download or copy-and-paste a program, then configure set.sh with your RackPing login and API key.